stacks-network/stacks-core/integration_tests/README.md

 * If your API endpoint fails to start, you should check the `api_endpoint.log` file in order to verify that the API daemon didn't crash or misbehave.

+* You can verify that your API endpoint is running with `curl http://localhost:16268`.
+You should get back a simple HTML page.

 * Test output can be lengthy.
 If you want to preserve it, we recommend `tee(1)`-ing it to a log file.

 Examples